Los Angeles Rams vs. Cincinnati Bengals NFL Super Bowl Odds, Plays and Insights for February 13, 2022

 - Los Angeles' games this year have hit the over 10 times in 20 opportunities (50%).

-- Los Angeles is 7-5 against the spread and 10-2 overall in games when it records more than 22.1 points.
+- Los Angeles is 7-5 against the spread and 10-2 overall in games when it scores more than 22.1 points.

-- Los Angeles is 7-6 against the spread and 11-2 overall when the team churns out more than 350.8 yards.
+- Los Angeles is 7-6 against the spread and 11-2 overall when the team totals more than 350.8 yards.

 - The Rams have turned the ball over two more times (23 total) than the Bengals have forced a turnover (21) this season.